livingstonb/DT_Consumption_Adj_Costs/README.md

 The desired calibration must be selected prior to running the code.
 This is done in the *CHOOSE REPLICATION* section in *master.py*.
-The parameters specific to each calibration can be viewed in the subsequent sections of the script.
 Note than any parameters not explicitly set in *calibrations.py* will take the default values declared in *Defaults.py*.